 During April 2020, we received a \$2.48 million small business loan under the Payroll Protection Program, part of the Coronavirus Aid, Relief and Economic Security Act, the CARES Act.
-We expect a portion of the loan to be forgiven under the provisions of the program.
-See "Risks Related to Our Business and Strategy - We received economic stimulus funding under the CARES Act."
-The PPP Loan was forgiven in June 2021
+The PPP Loan was forgiven in June 2021.

 Midcap Trust Term Loan